hiamitchaurasia/FetchWallpaper/README.md

 You can give as arguments, the id's of the subcategories you want to have as background.
 If this isn't specified, it will just take a random wallpaper.

 To run this program at startup.
 Just create a shortcut of this program and place this in your startup folder (start > programs > startup).
-Then in the properties of this shortcut, set the target to **C:\<change this to your path>\FetchWallpaper.exe 39**.
-So next time you run this program, you will get a random car wallpaper.
+Then in the properties of this shortcut, set the target to something like this

+	C:\<change this to your path>\FetchWallpaper.exe 39

+So next time you run this program, you will get a random **car** wallpaper, because 39 is the category id for cars.

 This program also creates a log file.
 When you do not get any wallpapers, check this file or contact me if you have any questions.